 Wide Distillation Range

-Combines kerosene and lighter hydrocarbons for stable combustion across wide temperature conditions.
+Combines benefits of kerosene and lighter hydrocarbons

 Clean & Stable Combustion